🚀

 Building a customer education academy requires a platform that goes beyond basic course delivery.
 The best customer education platforms combine AI-powered program creation, social and cohort-based learning, strong analytics, and seamless branding.
 This guide compares the top options, including Disco, Docebo, Kajabi, Thinkific, and Teachable, and explains what to look for when choosing customer academy software for your team.

-What to look for in a customer training platform
+What makes a customer education platform effective?

 Disco